Institutional investors who purchased shares in Nissan between January 2011 and December 2019 are encouraged to consider participation.

 Kessler Topaz Meltzer & Check, LLP (“Kessler Topaz”) is organizing a shareholder action in Japan against Nissan Motor Co.
 Ltd. (“Nissan” or the “Company”).
-Kessler Topaz has hired Japanese counsel and will be preparing to file a complaint before the Tokyo District Court by the end of March of 2020.
+Kessler Topaz has hired Japanese counsel and will be preparing to file a complaint before the Tokyo District Court.

 Nissan is a Japanese company that manufactures and sells automotive products and marine equipment.
 On November 19, 2018, Nissan’s former Chairman and the creator of an alliance between Nissan and Renault that effectively made Nissan the world’s largest automaker, Carlos Ghosn, was arrested in Japan over allegations of financial misconduct.
 An internal investigation at Nissan found that Mr. Ghosn had underreported his compensation to the Japanese government and used company assets for personal purposes.
 Greg Kelly, Nissan’s first American director and its former head of human resources was also arrested on charges.
 What initially appeared to be a scandal regarding the misdeeds of company executives, soon revealed that Nissan lacked strong internal checks and balances and other effective corporate governance measures.
 An April 2019 report by an independent panel revealed that the company’s internal controls had been lacking for a number of years.
 It found that the company’s CEO, Hiroto Saikawa, signed off on documents related to the underreporting of Mr. Ghosn’s compensation and that the company had made multiple misrepresentations to shareholders, falsified documents, and held numerous inadequate board meetings that lasted only twenty minutes.
 On September 23, 2019, Nissan and Mr. Ghosn settled charges with the U.S. Securities and Exchange Commission.
 Nissan was fined $15 million and Mr. Ghosn was fined $1 million for taking steps to avoid disclosing more than $140 million in compensation that was paid to the ex-chairman.